Authorization API is used in PSD2 APIs as well as in Premium APIs.

 All applications follow a basic pattern when accessing a banking API using OAuth 2.0.
 At a high level, you follow four steps:

 Step 1.
-Obtain OAuth 2.0 credentials from the Developer Portal
+Obtain credentials

 Register your application on the Developer Portal to obtain OAuth 2.0 credentials such as a client ID and client secret that are known to both the bank and your application.
 To register your application visit Applications page from your dashboard and click to button Add Application.
 Provide application information and select APIs that will be accessed by your application.
 After saving the application settings OAuth 2.0 client credentials are generated and you can access them in the Auth section of your application.

 Step 2.
-Obtain an access token from the bank Authorization Server.
+Obtain an access token

 Before your application can access private data using a banking API, it must obtain an access token that grants access to the API.
 A single access token can grant various degrees of access to multiple APIs.
 A variable parameter called scope controls the set of resources and operations that access token permits.
 During the access-token request, your application sends one or more values in the scope parameter.